Managing your Mooring Licence

 Changing your contact details

-Adding another boat
+Adding another vessel

 You may have more than one boat that you want to bring to Wadjemup.